penguineer/mqtt-tools/README.md

 ## License

 This project is licensed under the MIT License.
+Instead of quoting the full license text in each source file, this project uses [SPDX license tags](https://spdx.org/).

 The [Mosquitto library](https://mosquitto.org/) is dual licensed under the Eclipse Public License 1.0 and the Eclipse Distribution License 1.0 as described in the epl-v10 and edl-v10 files.